bkabrda/atomicapp-builder/README.md

   -v, --verbose         Print lots of debugging information
 ```

-Requires `anymarkup`, `requests` and `dock`.
-You can get the first two just by typing
-`pip install --user -r requirements.txt` and you can get `dock` from
-https://github.com/DBuildService/dock.
-This also requires `dock`'s build image.
-You
-can either get one by `docker pull slavek/buildroot` or build one yourself.
+Requires `anymarkup`, `atomic_reactor` and `requests`.
+You can get the requirements just by typing `pip install --user -r requirements.txt`.
+This also requires Atomic Reactor build image.
+You can either get one by `docker pull slavek/atomic-reactor` or you can build one yourself.

 You can get stable versions from PyPI by using

 ```
-pip install --user --process-dependency-links atomicapp-builder
+pip install --user atomicapp-builder
 ```

-Note: you *must* use `--process-dependency-links` so that pip installs the correct `dock` package.